-New Zealand’s technology press is well past its ‘peak oil‘ moment but there’s still life left.
+New Zealand’s technology press is well past its peak oil moment but there’s still life left.

-Today the total circulation of local technology titles is under 100,000.
+Today the total circulation of local technology press is under 100,000.
 Some titles have gone to the great recycle bin in the sky.
 Others, particularly those serving smaller niches, have now switched to online-only publication.
 Others may follow.

 We’ll look at the online titles in a separate post later, but for now here’s a master list of the main specialist technology publications published in New Zealand:

-ComputerWorld New Zealand:A weekly information technology newspaper, it frequently breaks local news stories before mainstream newspapers.
+A weekly information technology newspaper, it frequently breaks local news stories before mainstream newspapers.
 The print edition is in tabloid format.
-ComputerWorld is mainly read by senior technical executives and other people who work with IT.
+ComputerWorld is mainly read by senior technology executives and other people who work with IT.
 The title has been printed in New Zealand for more than 20 years.

 ComputerWorld is now the dominant specialist IT news publication in New Zealand.

 New Zealand PC World